luluzhou1/alinush.github.io/_includes/refs.md

 [^ZKP17]: **An Expressive (Zero-Knowledge) Set Accumulator**, by Y. Zhang and J. Katz and C. Papamanthou, *in 2017 IEEE European Symposium on Security and Privacy (EuroS\&P)*, 2017

+[^ZLGplus24]: **Fast {RS-IOP} Multivariate Polynomial Commitments and Verifiable Secret Sharing**, by Zongyang Zhang and Weihan Li and Yanpei Guo and Kexin Shi and Sherman S. M. Chow and Ximeng Liu and Jin Dong, *in 33rd USENIX Security Symposium (USENIX Security 24)*, 2024, [[URL]](https://www.usenix.org/conference/usenixsecurity24/presentation/zhang-zongyang)

 [^ZLWplus20e]: **Doubly Efficient Interactive Proofs for General Arithmetic Circuits with Linear Prover Time**, by Jiaheng Zhang and Tianyi Liu and Weijie Wang and Yinuo Zhang and Dawn Song and Xiang Xie and Yupeng Zhang, *in Cryptology ePrint Archive, Report 2020/1247*, 2020, [[URL]](https://ia.cr/2020/1247)

+[^ZLZR24]: **CrudiTEE: A Stick-and-Carrot Approach to Building Trustworthy Cryptocurrency Wallets with TEEs**, by Lulu Zhou and Zeyu Liu and Fan Zhang and Michael K. Reiter, 2024

 [^ZMBplus11]: **A New Approach to Weighted Multi-Secret Sharing**, by Zou, Xukai and Maino, Fabio and Bertino, Elisa and Sui, Yan and Wang, Kai and Li, Feng, *in 2011 Proceedings of 20th International Conference on Computer Communications and Networks (ICCCN)*, 2011